srisathyamamidala/pm-notes/README.md

 Developed in Japan by Toyota Motor Corporation
 Uses visual cues to guide workflow
 Kanban cards show new work, work in progress, and work completed

+#### Process Groups

+* A process is a series of actions directed toward a particular result*
+* Project management process groups*
+1. Initiating processes
+2. Planning processes
+3. Executing processes
+4. Monitoring and controlling processes
+5. Closing processes